uwplse/Cassius/README.md

 We have also seen reports that Retina and other Hi-DPI displays cause problems when capturing pages in VizAssert.
 We've not been able to investigate these reports, and cannot confirm them.
-Evaluators on devices with Hi-DPI screens may want to use the VM, where the capture step has already been completed on a device with a Lo-DPI screen.
+Reviewers on devices with Hi-DPI screens may want to use the VM, where the capture step has already been completed on a device with a Lo-DPI screen.